enricobn/rasm/README.md

 <file>    the project directory or a single source file

 Options:
--o <out>                               sets the output file to create
---compile                              creates only .asm and .o files
+-o <out>                               sets the output folder, if not specified is "target" under the project's main folder --compile                              creates only .asm/.c and .o files
 --message-format <message-format>      for vscode
--d, --debug                            prints debug information at runtime (verbose)
+-d, --debug                            prints debug information at runtime (very verbose)
 -m, --memoryinfo                       prints memory informations
 -p, --printcode                        prints code
 -h, --help                             prints help